Food Trip Philippines: 5 Suggestions on What to Eat in Manila

 We are going on a Food Trip in the Philippines specifically in the outskirts of the capital- Manila!

-If you are a fan of my posts (semi famous in The Philippines now because of my blog – wink) you would know that 2 things I enjoy while on travel are to meet new people and to eat dishes that are unique to the place.
+If you are a fan of my posts (semi famous in The Philippines now because of my blog – kidding and yes wishful thinking) you would know that 2 things I enjoy while on travel are to meet new people and to eat dishes that are unique to the place.

 The first was in August wherein Hotel Benilde invited me to stay in their hotel.
 Travel and food bloggers have the coolest gig right?

 While the most recent one was to explore Manila together with another awesome travel blogger The Great Wander.

 In all honesty I never had interest in visiting Manila.
 Traffic is bad, city is crowded and it needs more tidying up.
 If not for my projects I would not have definitely gone.
 I guess my blog projects in Manila is one way of telling me to go explore the capital.
 Well yes Manila definitely needs some tidying up – do not hate me I speak only the truth but don’t worry this is to head somewhere good (wink) – but beyond the ‘hate’ Manila is definitely a cultural food hub.

 The 5 food suggestions below are not in any way ‘the best’ that Manila can offer.
 These are restaurants or food stalls that I saw while exploring Manila.

 Thus imagine if I exerted effort in researching for the best restaurants and places in Manila.
 But that is too common and Erik the Hungry Traveller never does the ordinary (smirk).